defaultbranch/calendar-booklet/README.md

 ## Why

 This was created as a vibe-coding experiment.
 Browsers can do anything these days.
-Some years ago "HAL" - hardware abstraction layer, not the crazy machine from 1968, or as someone mentioned, IBM one letter less - now Browsers are machine+OS+runtime abstraction layers; but thanks to the good abstraction, all this can be bundled into HTML, often a single page 😀.
+Some decades ago HAL, the hardware abstraction layer - not the crazy machine from 1968, or as people observed: IBM one letter less - was conceived.
+These days, browsers are machine+OS+runtime abstraction layers; and thanks to abstraction at its best, a lot of things can be bundled into HTML, often a single document 😀.

-So tired of rip-off "free calendars", I asked my coding AI for such an HTML page, this is it.
-As long as AI is still available for free, thanks to the many crazy investors and sponsors these days 😀 - this may change soon one way or the other, but currently we live in great times (bar the ongoing homicides, global disbalances, environmental exploitation, and brain-damaged soccer fans)
+So, tired of rip-off "free calendars", I asked my coding AI for such an HTML page, and here it is.
+So long as AI is still available for free, thanks to the many crazy investors and sponsors these days 😀 - this may change soon one way or the other -, we currently live in great times (bar the ongoing homicides, global disbalances, environmental exploitation, and brain-damaged soccer fans).

 ## License